Speech, Language, & Voice Therapy

 Discover the power of your own voice.
-Challenge yourself to move beyond communication barriers.
-We are a small practice making a big impact on helping you speak and communicate effectively.
+We are a small practice making a big impact in finding your own unique communication style.

 Contact us today to find out more about how speech and language therapy can help you or your loved one.

 I graduated in 2008 from the University of British Columbia with a Master’s degree in Speech Language Pathology.
 I am currently registered with the College of Speech and Hearing Health Professionals of British Columbia (CSHBC) as well as both our provincial and federal organizations (Speech and Hearing BC, Speech Audiology Canada).
 In my spare time, I enjoy music, playing the piano, drawing, nature, and homeschooling my two children.

 I have previous experience working in both the private and public sectors, including child development centres, health units, hospitals, and private elementary schools.
 Finally accepting that I never quite fit in to any of these settings (I am an introvert, free spirit, have chronic big picture thinking, and loathe copious meetings and administrative detail), I started my own private practice.
 My goal was to help people who were truly motivated and willing to make changes to overcome communication challenges, as well as to use my own personal strengths and interests in my profession.
 Voce Sola is latin for Solo Voice – it is my hope that each of my clients will find their own unique voice and will have the courage to speak, sing, and laugh freely.
 I look forward to working with you!

 We can provide in person or online services via Telehealth.
 We work with school aged children (aged 5 years+), adolescents, and adults, addressing the following areas:

 Speech Delays or Articulation Disorders – Lisps, /r/ therapy, unclear speech.